The best phaser pedal, if you go by popularity, might be the MXR Phase 90.

 At the end of the signal, where the two paths are rejoined, the frequencies that are out of phase (created by the all-pass filters) meet with the in-phase signal, which creates the effect output.

-By changing the mix, or the ratio of in-phase signal to out-of-phase signal, you can alter the speed of the phasing cycle.
+By changing the ratio of in-phase signal to out-of-phase signal, you can alter the speed of the phasing cycle.

 Speed or “rate” is the primary control involved with any phaser pedal, which you might notice is the only control on the Phase 90.